top of page

 Please know that we are just as enthusiastic about your vacation at The Cove as you are.
 We will do our best to meet a request, but please don't be upset with our staff if when you check in we have "a" site and not "your" site.

-What is your exact opening date?
+What is your exact closing date?

-May 30, 2024?
+Oct 30, 2024?

-That date has gotten earlier every year.
+That date has gotten later every year.

 Does your campground have bugs?